gim913/dynasm-jit-playground/GRAM.md

  *    jit  time: 0.399607
 ```

-So you can see that, although JIT is quite dummy, speed up is over 10 times.
+So you can see that, although JIT is quite dummy, speed up is over 4 times.

+**UPDATE 1** jit handles "jumping outside of available instructions"

+**UPDATE 2** jit should handle ugly case when jump that triggered generation, goes forward
+changes in 807345b2c13cbad94c79f31378333dc4317cb801 does that.

 Interpreter
 -----------